mohanadpro/games/README.md

 ---

-# used languages : JAVASCRIPT HTML CSS BOOTSTRAP
+# used languages :
+* JAVASCRIPT
+* HTML
+* CSS
+* BOOTSTRAP

 ---

-# Helped websites Vecteezy
+# Helped websites
+* Vecteezy : For images
+* Github : to upload the source code and deploy the website on

 ---